Mt Ishiwari (石割山)

 The crack is a little bit of a tight squeeze.

 After under 2 hours of hiking, and fairly soon after the shrine, you’ll reach the peak of Mt Ishiwari (石割山).
 Mt Fuji was a little bit shy behind the clouds today, but it wasn’t a bad view!
-From here we have two more peaks to pass through before we begin our descent back to the lake.
+From here, you can head back to the trailhead if you want to take the shorter 4km course.
+But we were planning on doing the 10km point-to-point hike, which passes by two more peaks before descending back to Lake Yamanaka-ko.

 Mt Fuji is about 2/3 visible, with Lake Yamanaka-ko in the foreground.